fizakhan90/gsoc2026-neurodyad-pretask/README.md

 ## Key Findings

-- The embedding collapsed into two tight blobs rather than a continuous manifold, suggesting CEBRA learned a trivial statistical separation rather than genuine brain-to-brain coordination structure
+- The embedding collapsed into two tight blobs rather than a continuous manifold, suggesting CEBRA learned a statistical separation rather than genuine brain-to-brain coordination structure.
-- Per-segment normalization was necessary but insufficient  the fundamental limitation was too few clean neural components in the Speaker (2/20 retained) due to extensive speech-related muscle artifacts
+- Per-segment normalization was necessary but insufficient  the fundamental limitation was too few clean neural components in the Speaker (2/20 retained) due to extensive speech-related muscle artifacts.
 - The shuffled control confirmed minimal genuine temporal structure was learned, with near-identical InfoNCE losses (main: 5.6659 vs control: 5.6695)